gidgid/quick_downloads/README.md

 # quick_downloads
-Quick access to the downloads folder on Mac via Alfre
+Quick access to the downloads folder on Mac via Alfred